-Core processes are defined as all the end-to-end processes representing our core expertise.
-This includes the corporate processes product development, the gratification of the various customer requirements as well as all customer service processes.
+Core processes are defined as all end-to-end processes that represent our core competence.
+These include the corporate processes relating to product development and the fulfilment of different customer requirements, as well as all customer service processes.

 Product development defines the processes to be followed during the development of new products and revisions to existing designs, i.e. how we plan and steer the development of our products, determine and document product demand, gather and evaluate results and compare them with the original design specifications and finally, how we establish whether a product is suitable for its specified intended use.

 The corporate processes Sales, Logistics and Product processing describe how we fulfil different customer

 The following points must be considered in order to ensure that we successfully fulfil all customer requirements:

 - Identification of customer needs

 - Provision of quotations